 Texas Personal Injury Guide

-In the world of law, the term personal injury refers to physical or emotional harm suffered as a result of another’s negligence.
-Personal injury law covers a broad range of negligence-based accidents, including slip-and-fall accidents, car crashes, medical malpractice, defective products, dog bites, work injuries, nursing home negligence, and wrongful death.
-Motor vehicle accidents are a leading cause of accidental injury and death in TX, with a total of 12,897 serious injury crashes and 3,610 traffic fatalities in 2019 alone.
+The term personal injury refers to physical or emotional harm suffered as a result of another’s negligence.
+Personal injury law covers a broad range of negligence-based accidents, including slip-and-fall accidents, car crashes, defective products, dog bites, work injuries, and wrongful death.
+Motor vehicle accidents are a leading cause of accidental injury and death in Texas.

-Generally speaking, injury victims can obtain compensation for damages suffered by filing a personal injury claim or lawsuit against the at-fault party.
+Injury victims can obtain compensation for damages suffered by filing a personal injury claim or lawsuit against the at-fault party.
 Damages may include medical bills, lost wages, property damage expenses, and emotional pain and suffering.
-But personal injury lawsuits are highly complex and obtaining the full compensation to which you are entitled is largely dependent on having a strong case and skilled legal counsel.
+But, personal injury lawsuits are highly complex and obtaining the full compensation to which you are entitled is largely dependent on having a strong case and skilled legal counsel.
 Read on for more information.

 What We Cover